spacepy/spacepy/Doc/source/tips.rst

 Zip
 ===
-The :py:func:`zip` function is extremely useful, but it is really slow.
-If you find yourself using it on large amounts of data then significant time-savings might be achieved by re-writing your code to make the :py:func:`zip` operation unnecessary.
-A good alternative, if you do need the functionality of :py:func:`zip`, is in :py:func:`itertools.izip`.
-This is far more efficient as it builds an interator.
+The :func:`zip` function is extremely useful, but it is really slow.
+If you find yourself using it on large amounts of data then significant time-savings might be achieved by re-writing your code to make the :func:`zip` operation unnecessary.

 This example generates N points, evenly distributed on the unit sphere centered at (0,0,0) using the "Golden Spiral" method.